loki3/flexagonator/docs/atomic-theory.md

 using [flex notation](https://github.com/loki3/flexagonator/blob/master/docs/flex-notation.md),
 e.g. `Xr = Ur> ^Ur'^`.

-An extra note on how the changes to `a` and `b` should be interpreted based on where the are relative to the current hinge and whether they start with a minus (`-`)
+An extra note on how the changes to `a` and `b` should be interpreted based on where the are relative to the reference hinge and whether they start with a minus (`-`)
 , which can be confirmed by experimenting with a physical flexagon:

 * `a # -> a #` : keep everything in `a` the same